PicoCreator/Not-DnD-5thSRD/README.md

 The specific's of which page is done using which method, will not be disclosed.
 I will regenerate the pages if required, for the method that is more "legal friendly".

-The process is entirely automated, as such as a human, I have to properlly edit and proof read all 973 documents that were generated.
+The process is entirely automated, as such as a human, I have not yet properly edit and proof read all 973 documents that were generated. ( I rushed this whole thing out overnight X_X )

 PS: It took over 4 hours, for the AI to rewrite every page, one page at a time.
 Which I had to do about 3 times, due to silly coding bugs on my end.